Top Places to visit in Pokhara: Overview

 Walking is the best option within the lakeside region.

 Pokhara is a travel hub for sights and hikes.
 It’s a nature lover paradise with some adventure-filled activities to go along with it.
-There is always a dilemma while choosing top places to visit in Pokhara that is really worth a visit and top things to do there in Pokhara that is really worth experiencing.
-You may fall in tourist trap otherwise.
+There is always a dilemma when choosing top places to visit in Pokhara that are really worth a visit and things to do there here that is really worth experiencing.
+You may fall into a tourist trap otherwise.
 Don’t pay extra for the official tour package trip.
-Relieving you of this dilemma, here is the list of the top places to visit in Pokhara.
+Relieving this dilemma, here is the list of the top places to visit in Pokhara.